Algorithms, Patient Management, AMI Cardiogenic Shock

 In the team’s initial analysis, they found that the factors of fractured care, late detection, impaired access to care, and variations in care contributed to the opportunity to improve with their protocol.
 Dr. Truesdell details the need for identifying shock early to allow patients the best chance for survival.
 He also describes the short window to reassess patients for escalation of support.

 Finally, Dr. Truesdell describes the outcomes with the use of their protocol over time.
-Interestingly, he provides a metric on the fact that under the ne program the team was able to save 60 patient lives who may not otherwise have been saved without the protocol.
+Interestingly, he provides a metric on the fact that under the new program, the team was able to save 60 patient lives who may not otherwise have been saved without the protocol.

 Dr. Tehrani discusses the risk stratification score that the team used to predict survival including an assessment of variables and status after 24 hours.
 Another highlight of the team-based approach is the time dependency of treating cardiogenic shock.
 The team found that for every one-hour delay in initiation of mechanical circulatory support, there was a 9.9% increased risk of mortality.